Venmo: The price of your privacy beyond social media

 - Recognize that while your transactions may be set to private, these payments– including the amount, description, and recipient– may still be exposed or misinterpreted.

 - Do not reply to any text messages requesting your personal data to confirm any payments from Venmo.
 This is likely a cyberattacker looking for your data.

 How we can help

 By joining yourself.online you're become part of a service that is looking out for your online data and interpretations of your online reputation.
-Our service allows you to connect your social media accounts and emails to scan for breaches, potentially harmful content to your online brand, and also provides step-by-step guides (including a Venmo walkthrough) to help you maximize and manage your security settings.
+Our service allows you to connect your social media accounts and scan for potentially harmful content to your online brand, and also provides step-by-step guides (including a Venmo walkthrough) to help you maximize and manage your security settings.
 Sign up today!